oppia/oppia-web-developer-docs/Google-Summer-of-Code-2026.md

 - Study guides are a change to the existing 'revision cards' in the app that introduce multiple sections with section headers.
 - Worked examples are rich text components that are meant to provide a collapsible box with a "question" and "answer" that the user can view if they want to see an example.

-In Android we want to implement study guides in a way that looks similar to Oppia web (seen [this Figma project](https://www.figma.com/design/xVkmX0xZdNCpj9CP7ec6pG/Learner-View-of-Revision-Card?node-id=0-1&t=Lt8v5o8bmEg0X1ct-1)).
+In Android, we want to implement study guides in a way that looks similar to Oppia web (see [this Figma project](https://www.figma.com/design/xVkmX0xZdNCpj9CP7ec6pG/Learner-View-of-Revision-Card?node-id=0-1&t=Lt8v5o8bmEg0X1ct-1)).

 Worked examples, however, are quite challenging to implement in the way that Oppia web does because the app currently translates custom rich text components to Android `Spannable`s (see [`HtmlParser`](https://github.com/oppia/oppia-android/blob/191e15dafcc073061941ce64fdd7b999363064e9/utility/src/main/java/org/oppia/android/util/parser/html/HtmlParser.kt#L75)), and interactive spannables are very difficult to implement without substantial accessibility problems.
 The team assumes that this can only be solved with a complete reworking of how HTML tags are handled which is outside the scope of this project.
 Instead, this project will require introducing a new in-app tag handler that inlines the worked example question and answer in a way that matches how lesson authors represented this before and in a way that's translatable and works for RTL languages like Arabic.
 Essentially, a worked example with the tag `<oppia-noninteractive-workedexample question-with-value="&amp;quot;&amp;lt;pre&amp;gt;&amp;lt;p&amp;gt;lorem ipsum&amp;lt;/p&amp;gt;&amp;lt;/pre&amp;gt;&amp;quot;" answer-with-value="&amp;quot;lorem ipsum&amp;quot;"></oppia-noninteractive-workedexample>` would be rendered into two lines with block spacing: